Software-Improvement-Group/sigridci/docs/workflows/best-practices-osh.md

    - Do note that if a library is put on the ignore-list since the reported vulnerability-list is a false positive, that does not necessarily mean that the other types of risk should be ignored as well.
 6. Optionally: _Define a shared permitted-list_: it can be useful (and in some organizations required) to have a shared list of libraries that are permitted.
   - This list can have an advisory role, functioning as a list of libraries that have already been checked, and are likely already in use.
 It can also have the role of a clearance list, where developers have only permission to use libraries from the permitted-list, and must seek approval for libraries that are not on that list.
-  - For determining whether to include libraries, see the criteria defined in the section [Selecting a new library](#10-selecting-a-new-library).
+  - For determining whether to include libraries, see the criteria defined in the section [10.
+Selecting a new library](#10-selecting-a-new-library).